UwayoOlga/UwayoOlga/README.md

 ## 👨‍💻 About Me

-- 🎓 Software Engineering student at *Adventist University Of Central Africa (AUCA)*
+- 🎓 Software Engineering student at *Adventist University Of Central Africa (AUCA)*b
-- 💻 Passionate about creating efficient and innovative software solutions
-- 🌱 Currently focusing on expanding my skills in software design, development, and data science
 - 💡 Always excited to work on challenging projects and collaborate with fellow developers
-- 🎯 Interested in AI and its applications in agriculture and talent acquisition

 ## 🛠 My Skills